Labrador: Western Labrador

 The highlands above the Churchill Falls were once an ancient hunting ground for the Innu First Nations and settled trappers of Labrador.
 After the construction of the hydroelectric dam at Churchill Falls in 1970, the Smallwood Reservoir has flooded much of the old hunting land—submerging several grave sites and trapping cabins in the process.

 Western Labrador is also home to the Iron Ore Company of Canada, which operates a large iron ore mine in Labrador City.
 Together with the small community of Wabush, the two towns are known as "Labrador West".

 South Coast

 NunatuKavut

 From Hamilton Inlet to Cape St. Charles/St. Lewis, NunatuKavut is the territory of the NunatuKavummiut or Central-Southern Labrador Inuit (formerly known as the Labrador Métis).
 It includes portions of Central and Western Labrador, but more NunatuKavummiut reside in its South Coast portion: it is peppered with tiny Inuit fishing communities, of which Cartwright is the largest.

-The Labrador Straits
+Labrador Straits

-From Cape Charles to the Quebec/Labrador coastal border, the Straits is known for its Labrador sea grass (as is NunatuKavut) and the multitude of icebergs that pass by the coast via the Labrador Current.
+From Cape Charles to the Quebec–Labrador coastal border, the Straits are known for their Labrador seagrass (as is NunatuKavut) and the multitude of icebergs that pass by the coast via the Labrador Current.